AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/Phase03-Security & Compliance Poliicies.md

 #### 💡 *Use this group to safely validate and troubleshoot your BitLocker policy before full deployment.*
 ---

-## ✅ Step 1 – Create a Dynamic Group for All Windows 10/11 Devices
+### ✅ Step 1 – Create a Dynamic Group for Windows 10/11 Devices

 1. Return to **Groups** > **New group**
 2. Select: